-One of the saving graces of virtual parties is that nobody is actually coming over.
-You might not need to pick up several bags of ice or dust every nook and cranny, but there are still little to-dos you can check off to make sure you’re ready to party.
-From looking your best to getting guests online, here are our top quick tips for setting up the best virtual party space.
+One of the saving graces of virtual parties is that nobody is actually going anywhere.
+You might not need to pick up several bags of ice or wrangle the kids for the babysitter, but there are still little to-dos you can check off to make sure you’re ready to party.
+From looking your best to getting online, here are our top quick tips for setting up the best virtual party space.

 - Get a flattering angle